nikkegg/node-ts-api/README.md

 ## TODO

 A lot.
 Model tests are missing, service tests for orders are missing.
 Factory could be used instead of sequelize methods to insert data, or even better, a mock.
 DB is missing constraints, e.g it would be more reliable to add unique constraint on email and catch db errors rather than querying for email to check existence of a customer before inserting a new one.
 Services could do with better logging, ```GET /customers``` could do with pagination.
+Test db needs it own schema sequelize schema.